igorcasmarques/igorcasmarques.github.io/my-story/15-from-curitiba-to-valdivia.md

 ## UACh (Year 1)

-In early 2021, I was hired as a *profesor auxiliar* at [UACh](https://www.uach.cl/)'s [School of Music and Sound Arts](https://arquitectura-artes.uach.cl/escuela-de-artes-musicales-y-sonoras/).
+In early 2021, I was hired as *Profesor Auxiliar* at [UACh](https://www.uach.cl/)'s [School of Music and Sound Arts](https://arquitectura-artes.uach.cl/escuela-de-artes-musicales-y-sonoras/).
 I was offered a one-year contract with the possibility of renewal pending a positive performance review and a unanimous vote by my fellow faculty members.
 On the third renewal, my contract would be made indeterminate.

 Tenure track, essentially.
 This was the equivalent of a tenure-track job in one of Chile's [traditional universities](https://en.wikipedia.org/wiki/Chilean_Traditional_Universities).
 A stable and promising position in academia, a mirage that I'd been pursuing for so long, had suddenly become a reality.